virteal/side/README.md

 time it won't need to be blocked or interrupted, it will access the data in a synchronous way.

 This is how Side works.
-Using pure functions and caches.
-And the magic
-begins: javascript functions can be written as if they could block.
+Using pure functions and caches javascript functions can be written as if they could block.

 But this works only with "read" type of functions. "write" type of functions, functions that need to change things, that need to produce side effects, are a different story.

-Fortunately, "read" functions are usually much more frequent than "write" functions, making Side useful often.
+Fortunately, "read" functions are usually much more frequent than "write" functions.

 #### side effects

 To help with "write" type functions, Side provides tools to encapsulate side effects in order to produce them in a well controlled manner.
-Manners actually.
-Three of them.

-#### delayed writes
+Two manners actually, delayed writes and transactions.

-#### transactions

-#### cache entries & slots
+Delayed writes is about postponing write operations until all blocking read operations are done.
+Transactions are about reversing side effect unless all blocking operations succeed and locking the global state while doing so.

-## API - side actions management
+## API

 ```javascript
 var Side = require( "side" );